 Tips For Visiting Indiana Dunes

-Indiana Dunes State Park is open year round.
-The daily entrance fee is $12 for an out of state vehicle and $7 for an Indiana registered vehicle (which is a little mean considering the Illinois border is just 32 miles away and the Michigan border is just 18!
-But it’s something to bear in mind if visiting from Chicago.
-The Indiana Tollway does accept the Illinois I-pass though.)
-The park is free to enter on weekdays between November and the middle of April (the park does have cross country ski trails).
-The Indiana Dunes Visitor Centre is outside of the State Park gates and is therefore free to visit.
+Indiana Dunes National Park is open year round.
+The Indiana Dunes State Park has a daily entrance fee is $12 for an out of state vehicle and $7 for an Indiana registered vehicle, which is a little mean considering the Illinois border is just 32 miles away and the Michigan border is just 18!
+(If visiting from Chicago, the Indiana Tollway does accept the Illinois I-pass though).
+The Indiana Dunes Visitor Centre is outside of the park gates so is therefore free to visit.

 There are several car parks around the park, so it’s worth making a note of the different options.
 I’d imagine the ones closest to the swimming beach fill up on hot summer weekends, so prepare to have a little bit of a walk if arriving later in the day.
 Park at the Nature Centre for the 3 Dune Challenge trail.
 There is also a campground within the State Park and a concession stand that sells some groceries is open during the summer.